can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 a ton of beautiful content there, if you're lucky to find it of course.

-My main problem with livejournal always was that I didn't really own the content in sense of storage.
-Blog is mine, ok, but if webservice goes down or account gets blocked I'll lose all my ~1400 posts written to date without any good way to get them.
+My main problem with Livejournal always was that I didn't really own the content in a sense of storage.
+The blog is mine, ok, but if web service goes down or account gets blocked I'll lose all my ~1400 posts written to date without any good way to get them.

 From time to time I tried to use other blog platforms or static site generators (like this site) and my real dream was to combine them and have sources in markdown locally, so that I can edit them in my favorite editor and still publish them on a platform that has at least some social flavor.
-Blog on github + disqus is not social for sure.
+Blog on Github + Disqus is not social for sure.

-I had this idea for some time and somewhere around 2016 got really burned out by trying to ship yet another webservice in my spare time in addition to those that I ship for my company.
+I had this idea for some time and somewhere around 2016 got really burned out by trying to ship yet another web service in my spare time in addition to those that I ship for my company.
 To recover I decided to go in the direction that absolutely excluded any interest except my own and didn't have any money or fame in sight.
 You see now, Common